 The following represent the key characteristics of a role-based access control system.
 These are common to all such systems regardless the size of the organization or the complexity of its digital infrastructure.
 The key features are listed below :

 Roles : For the purposes of access to digital assets roles are typically assigned based on job functions, responsibilities, and other attributes.
-For instance, within a given organization roles may include admin, manager, and employee.
+For instance, within a given organization, roles may include admin, manager, and employee.
 Each role is then assigned a variety of permissions based on the person’s job description.
 Some will have extremely limited access while others will have carte blanche.

 Permissions : RBAC relies on permissions being assigned to various roles.
 These permissions specify which digital assets a user will have access to along with the specific actions they will be able to perform in relation to those assets.
 For example, both an employee and a manager may be able to view a certain file but only the manager will have permission to alter its content or delete it.